richafnu/Viva/Viva/glint/setup/glint-data-apps.md

    1. **reloadAnalytics:** Switch toggle to **On**.
    1. Select **Execute, and show first 500 log records**.
 1. Confirm Manager Hierarchy changes in your **Dashboard** and **Reports**.
-1. If the user data updates made by the correction file loaded for this update should be reset to current attribute values, load the data exported in Step 1 to the Glint People page.
+1. If the user data updates made by the correction file loaded for this update should be reset to current attribute values, load the data exported in Step 1 to the Viva Glint People page.
    1. For example, if Manager corrections apply to survey data in the past, but Manager IDs now different for employees, load data exported in Step 1 to restore current information.
 3. Optionally, [delete the Distribution List](set-up-distribution-lists.md#delete-distribution-lists) created to target users for the update.